Kekoa-Pickett/cse15l-lab-reports/lab-report-5-week-10.md

 I found my 2 bugs through using ```vimdiff``` on the results like suggested in the lab report.
 I compared both of them side by side and found two different bugs that had pretty big contrasts in answers and would be a big change.
 Then I looked at the md files to see if either implementation was correct.

 ## Part 1 (Test 488)
-One different results test was test 488 which the file is [here](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/488.md).
+One different results test was test 488 which the .md file is [here](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/488.md) and the .html file is [here](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/488.html.test)

 My implementation was correct because it included the correct link in the results whereas the cse one didn't have a link.
 ### Outputs